Slicer/SlicerJupyter/README.md

 # SlicerJupyter
 Extension for 3D Slicer that allows the application to be used from Jupyter notebook

 *This project is under active development.
-Its content, API and behavior may change at any time.
-We mean it.*
+Its content, API and behavior may change at any time.*

 # Usage

 ## Option 1.
 Run using Binder

+You can use this option for a quick start.
 No installation or setup is needed, just click the link below and start using Slicer via Jupyter notebook in your web browser.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/slicer/SlicerNotebooks/master)